 Herzing’s Sustainable Architecture training program teaches the principles of green building design, renewable energy, and eco-friendly construction technologies.

 Students graduate with a strong foundation in AutoCAD, Canadian building codes, architectural drafting, and 13 weeks of real work experience.

 - 24-month diploma program

 - 25 hours of class time per week

 - Financial assistance may be available to students who qualify

 Meet the instructor and learn more about training: Meet Sam Graceffa, Your Guide to Herzing’s Sustainable Architecture Program

 There is good demand for sustainable building designers and drafters in Montreal and across Canada.
-Herzing’s Sustainable Architecture training program prepares students for careers at regular architecture firms, and companies that specialize in green building projects.
+Herzing’s Sustainable Architecture training program prepares students for careers at regular architecture firms, and companies that specialize in eco-friendly building projects.